mhasoba/TheMulQuaBio/content/lectures/BiolStructs_C/Part_01-Compiler_and_basics.md

 Now save the file and exit to the console.

 ## The compiler:
 As mentioned, C is a compiled programming language.
-That means, your text code is used to generate machine instructions only once prior to run time.
-The commonly used C compilers for Unix-like systems are the GNU C compiler gcc or cc.
-The use of the gcc compiler is pretty simple.
+That means, your text code is used to generate machine code only once prior to run time.
+The result is a file called a 'binary' meaning it has been translated from human-readable source code to computer readable binary instructions.
+The commonly used C compilers for Unix-like systems are the GNU C compiler gcc or cc and Clang.
+The use of these C compilers is pretty simple.
 At the command line, from within the directory containing your source file, enter `gcc` followed by the the name of your source file, like so:

 ``` $ gcc hello.c```